Koopman pose predictions for temporally consistent human walking estimations: PRELIMINARIES

 \subsection{Visual-inertial 3-D human pose estimations}

 We previously presented a visual-inertial system for reconstructing \mbox{3-D} human poses~\cite{mitjans2021visual}; this system applies the factor graph formulation described in Sec.~\ref{sec:prelim-factor-graphs} to the kinematic model from Sec.~\ref{sec:prelim-walking-model} to estimate the 3-D coordinates of the root node $\bf{n}^{0}_k$, the extrinsic rotations $\bf{R}^{ij}_k$, and the intrinsic link lengths $l^{ij}$, over a sliding window to approximate the \mbox{3-D} skeleton movement.
 This is achieved by fusing information from four IMUs strapped on the two legs (two shanks and two thighs) with synchronized images and depth point clouds captured by an RGB-D camera.
 RGB images provide \mbox{2-D} pixel coordinates of the human skeleton joints, while the point cloud provides their depth component.
-These measurement sources are encoded in four different types of factors (summarized below) over their corresponding subset of state variables.